pborel02-creator/prisoner-dilemma-tit-for-tat/README.md

-# prisoner-dilemma-tit-for-tat
-Prisoner's Dilemma simulation: Tit-for-Tat vs Random strategy
+# Prisoner's Dilemma: Tit-for-Tat
+A Monte Carlo simulation of the Prisoner's Dilemma in Python.
+It pits the TIP FOR TAP strategy against a RANDOM opponent over 10000 games.
+Includes statistical analysis of win rates and PRSD convergence using NumPy.